-The Beethoven Philharmonie runs its own subscription concert series in the Grand Casino of Baden, one of Beethoven’s favourite places, and a town of great cultural history at the very heart of europe.
+The Beethoven Philharmonie has its own subscription concert series in the Grand Casino of Baden, Austria – one of Beethoven’s favorite towns, full of great cultural history and located in the very heart of Europe.

-The orchestra has performed with many well-known soloists such as Patricia Kopatchinskaja, Renaud Capuçon, Gautier Capuçon, Till Fellner, elisabeth Kulman, Daniela Fally, eva Lind, Steve Davislim or Paul Gulda.
+The orchestra has performed with many well-known soloists such as Patricia Kopatchinskaja, Renaud Capuçon, Gautier Capuçon, Till Fellner, Elisabeth Kulman, Daniela Fally, Eva Lind, Steve Davislim and Paul Gulda.

-Invitations have led the orchestra to distinguished festivals such as the International Bruckner Festival Linz, Klangbogen Vienna, the Haydn Festival Eisenstadt as well as on tours in China, Switzerland, Germany, Spain or Poland.
+The orchestra has been invited to play at renowned festivals such as the Bruckner International Festival in Linz, Klangbogen in Vienna, the Haydn Festival in Eisenstadt as well as on tours in China, Switzerland, Germany, Spain or Poland.